ganrad/oci-ai-services/oci-ai-ad-uad/README.md

 In this tutorial, we will go thru the following steps.

-1. Review univariate time series data patterns and anomaly types
+1. Review Univariate Time Series data patterns and Anomaly types
-2. Review time series data sets
+2. Review Time Series data sets
-3. Train an Anomaly Detection Model using OCI Console
+3. Train an Anomaly Detection Model
-4. Run inference and detect anomalies using OCI Console
+4. Run inference and detect anomalies
-5. Confirm OCI Anomaly Detection Service has correctly identified the anomalies in the inference data set
+5. Confirm OCI Anomaly Detection Service Results

 ## Before You Begin
 To work on this tutorial, you must have the following